shuozhixu/CMS-EAM_2025/README.md

 ## Chemical potential differences

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the two chemical potential differences in the MoNbTa MEA were calculated.
+Among the 17 MEAs, the chemical potential differences for the first 14 MEAs can be found in the file `mu.txt` in this GitHub repository.

 Here, we calculate the two chemical potential differences for each of these MEAs: NbTaW, NbVW, and TaVW.